Eat'n Park: Christmas commercial

-A Christmas tradition in the Pittsburgh region is the annual airing of an animated Eat'n Park commercial that shows a Christmas star (named Sparkle) struggling to reach the top of a Christmas tree until the tree bends over to help the star up.
+A Christmas tradition in the Pittsburgh region is the annual airing of an animated Eat'n Park commercial that shows a Christmas star (named Sparkle) struggling to reach the top of a Christmas tree.
 Released in 1982, in support of a charity at Children's Hospital of Pittsburgh, the commercial became so popular that Eat'n Park has re-aired the ad every year since, starting in late November.
-Eat'n Park now sells merchandise during the holiday season based on the ad.
-It is believed to be the longest-running Christmas commercial in the US, longer than national television ads by Folgers, Hershey's Kisses, and M&M's, as well as a regional commercial by the Pennsylvania Lottery.
+Believed to be the longest-running Christmas commercial in the United States, Eat'n Park now sells merchandise during the holiday season based on the ad.
 Sparkle, the Eat'n Park Star was trademarked by Eat'n Park in 1990 but was abandoned two years later.

+Lawsuit

+In 2024, Eat'n Park sent a cease and desist letter to McArthur’s Bakery and The Pioneer Cafe in St. Louis.
+The bakery, which serves as a training facility for disabled adults, was accused of infringing on Eat'n Park's Smiley Cookies.